Advertisement

 Who is John Kruk?

 John Kruk is a former Major League Baseball (MBL) player turned sports broadcaster and analyst, known for his unconventional physique, dynamic personality, and sharp commentary.
+He began his professional baseball career with the San Diego Padres and later played for the Philadelphia Phillies before retiring from baseball in 1995.

 Since then, Kruk has transitioned to broadcasting, where he has become a popular figure in the industry.